NikKowPHP/mi/src/content/book/en/chapters/chapter-8.md

 When she proposed the 48-hour prototype, it wasn't a compromise.
 It was a perfectly engineered test case.
 It was a gamble, but a logical one.
 "Okay, Jane," I said.
 "Let's do it."
 I don't know what this new version of Maria is, but we're not dead in the water anymore.

 ---
+***From the Orchestra: Jane's View***

+*They called me a roadblock, but I was the only one remembering the bodies.
+The Apex project wasn't just a failure; it was a career graveyard.
+I watched good people get fired over a 'cutting-edge' database that wasn't ready.
+When Mark started talking, all I could hear was the echo of that same arrogant certainty.
+Then Maria said the words 'never again.'
+She wasn't just listening to me; she was honoring the ghosts in the room.
+In that moment, the problem wasn't the tech anymore.
+The problem was ensuring history didn't repeat itself.*

+---
 #### **Maria's Log: The Frustration of Incremental Progress**
 That night, Maria vented to her partner, Alex.
 "I feel like I'm failing.
 I used all the tools, and it wasn't enough.
 When Jane shut down my Empathy Loop, I completely blanked.
 The script was gone, and my old Architect brain was screaming to just make a decision and move on.
 I almost did.
 I almost bulldozed the whole conversation.
 It almost blew up twice.
 I had to throw the book away just to get them to talk."